Nothing you do has a bigger impact on your physiology than the foods you choose to put in your mouth every day. And this

 Insulin Sensitivity and Your Digestion

 Anytime you eat something your pancreas releases insulin, a hormone responsible for regulating blood sugar in your body, to shuttle the nutrients floating through your bloodstream into your cells (muscle, liver and/or fat cells).

 If this insulin pathway is working efficiently you are considered “insulin sensitive”.
 And insulin sensitivity is paramount for good digestion.

 But what happens when your body, your cells, are no longer receptive to the incoming food?
-What happens when the meals you eat don’t nourish but start debilitating you?
+What happens when the meals you eat don’t nourish you but start debilitating you?

 Once your body becomes resistant to the actions of insulin, the foods (sugars in particular) you eat can no longer be transported into your cells, leaving your blood sugar perpetually elevated and causing a massive inflammatory cascade inside your body.